 Arguably, Ivan could have been one of the most photographed gorillas known in our society and his pose for the statue was derived from a photograph by Dean Koepfler as part of a featured article in The Tacoma News Tribune that had celebrated the new chapter in Ivan’s life.
 The photo was taken at the moment when Ivan had first touched a Magnolia blossom on the first day he was introduced to his new outdoor enclosure at Zoo Atlanta.

-Using innovative 3D Computer Aided Design & Manufacturing technology, the artist Douglas Granum was able to accurately portray the complex details of Ivan’s face, his size and body.
+Using innovative 3D Computer Aided Design & Manufacturing technology from Form 3D in Portland, OR, the artist Douglas Granum was able to accurately portray the complex details of Ivan’s face, his size and body.
 The CAD modeled Ivan was then broken into multiple pieces and printed separately by a large 3D printer that is more commonly used to produce automobiles or planes.

 Each piece of the model was then soaked in a Paraffin wax bath to preserve the intricate details that could be lost in the casting process and transported to the local foundry Two Ravens Studio in Tacoma, Washington to be forever cast in bronze.
 In the end, Ivan’s sculpture weighed approximately 600 lbs & is approximately six feet tall.
 The project took 2 yrs from first concept in 2014 to final creation in 2016 while the assembly from 3D resin printed parts took 4 months from April 2016 to July 2016.

 Ivan’s legacy teaches us about the personal connection which can occur between humans and gorillas.
 The hope is to continue to increase awareness and inspire action to preserve the habitat for Western lowland gorillas in the Congo, Africa.